 Katie Hays is an actor turned finance manager with a BFA in Theater Arts from Stephens College.
 Upon graduating, Katie quickly learned that the actor’s life was not for her and forayed in sales, childcare, and auto parts delivery before discovering that she enjoys crunching numbers for a living.
 She was even a starving artist for all of six months before settling down at the University.
 Not to neglect her first love, Katie has spent much of her spare time working with nearly a dozen local arts organizations on and off stage as well as through classes, workshops, and special events.
 In 2015 she was elected to the Board of Directors at Columbia Entertainment Company (CEC) and soon after accepted the position of Acting Artistic Director for the theater – a role she still fills.
 Additionally, Katie worked closely with True/False Film Festival for four years as Venue Coordinator and House Manager.
 Outside of the office, and when not at the theater, Katie spends her time relaxing with friends, talking about books she plans to read but never does, and taking weekend adventures.

 Student Worker - PR & Marketing

 Jessica is a senior in the School of Journalism studying Strategic Communication with a focus in Art Direction.
 She is also a Textile and Apparel Management minor, and her dream job is to work for a fashion company or magazine.
-For as long as she can remember, she’s loved everything creative– including photography, writing, design and everything in between.
-When she’s not working on design and PR in the office, she can be found eating sushi, drinking coffee, shopping, dreaming about the places she wants to travel, missing her dogs or watching New Girl.
+For as long as she can remember, she’s loved everything creative– including design, writing, photography and everything in between.
+When she’s not working on design and PR in the office, she can be found drinking iced coffee, shopping, dreaming about the places she wants to travel, missing her dogs or watching New Girl.